-- To attend (in person or via phone or video call) one site visit about halfway through the semester.
-At the site visit the UIS Supervisor meets with the student and the Field Supervisor.
-The student is responsible for scheduling the site visit at a time convenient for all.
-This should be done when no more than 40 to 50 percent of the clock hours have been completed.
-Please review more information about the site visit.
+- To attend (in person or via phone or video call) one midterm conference about halfway through the semester.
+At the midterm conference, the UIS Supervisor meets with the student and the Field Supervisor.
+The student is responsible for scheduling the midterm conference at a time convenient for all.
+Please review more information about the midterm conference.

-- To review and endorse the student’s Learning Contract at or immediately after the time of the site visit.
+- To review and endorse the student’s learning contract at or immediately after the time of the midterm conference.

 To earn academic credit, the student must enroll in the internship course, IPL 300, during the semester in which the student is interning.